annazc-ann/wa-automove/README.md

  the Termux app is closed</p>.

 ### 🚨🚨 ATTENTION 🚨🚨
-Running this script means that you won't be able to access your WhatsApp files inside the app.<br>
+Running this script means that you will not be able to access your WhatsApp files inside the app.<br>
 Otherwise, you can find and access your moved files inside
 <code>/storage/emulated/0/WA-Media/</code>